How to Politely Say No and When To Do It

 - Saying no to things is hard, professionally.
 Our very wiring tells us to please, as illustrated by the phrase “the customer is always right.”

 - Saying no to things has real downsides.
-For employees it can mean lost capital and for free agents, lost revenue and belt tightening.
+For employees it can mean lost office-political capital and for free agents, lost revenue and belt tightening.

 - We see red flags, but have a predisposition to proceed anyway and hope for the best.